Breadcrumb navigation types, best practices, and SEO benefits

 6. Click “Save Changes” to save your settings.

-When you’re done with the settings, breadcrumbs will not immediately appear on your website.
-To call them, you’ll have to add a few lines of code to your theme or child theme‘s header.php file.
+Even if you’re finished setting everything up, breadcrumbs will not immediately appear on your website.
+Add a few lines of code to your theme or child theme‘s header.php file to enable them.

 <?php